 The Bahamas featuring Eleuthera

-While the bright lights of Nassau attract cruise ships and tourists in their droves, we look for more tranquil pleasures and recently found them on Eleuthera, a short hop from Nassau to North Eleuthera, Governors' Harbour or Rock Sound airports.
+While the bright lights of Nassau attract cruise ships and tourists in their droves, we look for more tranquil pleasures and recently found them on Eleuthera, a short hop from Nassau to North Eleuthera, Governor's Harbour or Rock Sound airports.
 The island is a 110 mile-long, shaped like a thin leg bone, with gorgeous, almost deserted, Atlantic and Caribbean-facing beaches.
 At its narrowist point it is just 30 feet wide, at it's widest, one mile.
-As a result, there is just one road that runs north to South, grandly named The Queen's Highway.
+As a result, there is just one road that runs north to South, grandly named The Queen's Highway linking Harbour Island in the north to Lighthouse Point in the south.

 The beaches are magnificent.
 On the Atlantic shores, the waves are broken by reefs as you look out across the ocean towards Africa.
 On the Caribbean side they are mesmerising shallow bays, almost Maldivian in their still beauty, often fringed by casuarina trees.
 Here you can swim with stingrays and turtles and snorkel with angel fish, with no crowds to be seen.
+Our favourite is Ten Bay Beach.
 Heaven.

 On Eleuthera, if you are looking for the conventional island luxury lifestyle, then head for Harbour Island at the most northern point, where you will experience the glamour, feel the buzz, find the shops - including India Hicks' lovely boutique - and be spoiled for choice in terms of bars and restaurants.